dashingsoft/pyarmor/docs/pytransform.rst

 .. function:: get_user_data()

-   Return a string, which is specified by ``-x`` as generating the licenses for obfucated scripts.
+   Return a string in non-super mode or bytes object in super mode, which is specified by ``-x`` as generating the licenses for obfucated scripts.

    Return None if no specify ``-x``.